 The following summary does not purport to be complete with respect to the attributes of the units and certain provisions of the Declaration of Trust.
-The following summary is qualified by reference to the terms of the Declaration of Trust, which has been filed with the Canadian securities regulatory authorities and is available on SEDAR at www.sedar.com.
+The following summary is qualified by reference to the terms of the Declaration of Trust, which has been filed with the Canadian securities regulatory authorities and is available on SEDAR+ at www.sedarplus.ca.